Traversio

 • OpenSSH [email protected] strict-kex marker handling on the initial exchange

-The project prefers Apple system frameworks where practical, and algorithm coverage remains intentionally focused while the protocol core hardens.
+The project prefers Apple system frameworks where practical, and the current algorithm coverage focuses on the documented client profile.

 Transport Protocol Engine